fastify/fastify-swagger/README.md

 #### How to work with $refs

-The `/docs/json` endpoint in dynamic mode produces a single `swagger.json` file resolving all of the references.
+The `/docs/json` endpoint in dynamic mode produces a single `swagger.json` file, resolving all of the references.

 ## Acknowledgments